cap-ntu/baconian-project/docs/installation_guide.rst

 .. code-block:: bash

-    git clone git@github.com:Lukeeeeee/baconian.git
+    git clone git@github.com:Lukeeeeee/baconian-project.git baconian
     cd path/to/baconian
     pip install -e .

 The ``-e`` means "editable", so changes you make to files in the Ray directory will take effect without reinstalling the package.
-In contrast, if you do ``python setup.py install``, files will be copied from the Ray directory to a directory of Python packages (often something like ``/home/ubuntu/anaconda3/lib/python3.6/site-packages/baconian``).
+In contrast, if you do ``python setup.py install``, files will be copied from the Baconian directory to a directory of Python packages (often something like ``/home/ubuntu/anaconda3/lib/python3.6/site-packages/baconian``).
 This means that changes you make to files in the Baconian directory will not have any effect.